 Whether we like it or not, fashion matters when it comes to landing your dream job.
-When going on an interview, you obviously want to fit in, but also stand out, which can be a challenge.
-These days, there’s more to dressing for an interview than 50 shades of grey as it varies by industry and company and—as superficial as it seems—the first 30 seconds of an interview are crucial, despite the fact that we’d all like to think our resume speaks louder than our pencil skirt.
+When deciding what to wear to an interview, you obviously want to fit in, but also stand out, which can be a challenge.
+These days, there’s more to dressing for an interview than 50 shades of grey, and it varies by industry and company and—as superficial as it seems—the what you wear to an interview is crucial, despite the fact that we’d all like to think our resume speaks louder than our pencil skirt.

 “First impressions are critical.
 What you wear is the first thing people see, before you even say a word,” said Barry Drexler, the founder of Expert Interview Coach. “[Hiring managers] evaluate your appearance because they don’t know you yet, and they don’t have a lot to go on.”

 It’s during this first interaction that people size you up based on everything from your handshake to your shoes.
 Whoever’s hiring needs to be able to visualize you in the position they’re trying to fill, but that doesn’t necessarily mean showing up in something extra-conservative.